grodansparadis/vscp/docs/level_i_drivers.md

 To make your own Level I driver just create a dynamically linked library that export the CANAL interface.
 There are plenty of examples to use as a starting point for creating your own driver in the [source tree for the VSCP & Friends package at GitHub](https://github.com/grodansparadis?tab=repositories&q=vscpl1drv&type=&language=).

-For Python developers [python-can](https://python-can.readthedocs.io/en/master/) is a good tool. __Unfortunately__ the CANAL interface is named USB2CAN here but it is there.
+For Python developers [python-can](https://python-can.readthedocs.io/en/stable/) is a good tool. __Unfortunately__ the CANAL interface is named USB2CAN here but it is there and follows the CANAL spec.

 ## Add and configure a driver